MatthewModderman/MatthewModderman.github.io/index.md

 Going back and reworking past projects helped to create mental connection on how every facet of computer design works together.
 The more I go back and rework these projects, the more I recognize their potential value in analyzing information for a business.
 By pulling the scripts and data from the third-party site and working on them locally, I was able to better understand the functionality and relationship between the CLI, MongoDB database, and Python scripts.<br/><br/>
 My biggest issue was getting everything to work on my system.
 Once I got all of the software and scripts set up properly, I had to remember the calls used for NoSQL to build up the project.
 What I found though, was that revisiting these ideas made it easier to research and apply concepts than it had been before.<br/><br/>
 [Click Here to View the Database Files](https://github.com/MatthewModderman/MatthewModderman.github.io/tree/master/Databases)

+## Conclusion
+When it comes to this field, I still have a great deal to learn.
+This industry and its study are growing so rapidly, it is impossible to keep up with all the breakthroughs and possibilies.
+My directive right now is to gain as much knowledge, understanding, and experience as possible so that it can be applied appropriately.
+I am excited to get started on the next step in my journey and hope to find both challenges and rewards.

+Any feedback, criticisms, or directives are appreciated.
+My direct email is matthewmodderman@gmail.com.